Java math FAQ: How do I square a number in Java?

 int i = 2; int square = i * i;

-In that case, if you print the value of
+In this example if you print the value of

 square, it will be 4.